xma711/notebook/software_engineering/docker/README.md

 if using the "none" network, the container will lack a network interface.

-the host network adds a container on the host's network stack. there is no isolation between the host machine and the container. in short, the container has the same ip address as the host machine.
+The host network adds a container on the host's network stack.
+There is no isolation between the host machine and the container.
+In short, the container has the same ip address as the host machine.

-to inspect a network, use: docker network inspect network_name (e.g. docker0)
+To inspect a network, use: docker network inspect network_name (e.g. docker0)

 to remove a self-defined network, use: docker network rm network_name (e.g. app_default)